nimbess/nimbess-specs/README.md

 * [Developer Guide](core/developer.md)

 ## Feature Specs
-Features should be added with a new folder within the features folder, along with a spec written detailing the changes and impact of the new feature.
+All new features should include a Feature Spec that details the changes and impacts of the new feature.
+Create a folder for each new feature.
 Follow the [example](features/example/example.md) template when adding a new feature.

 ## Contributing